 "All right then," he said standing up and stretching his arms.
-"Make sure to watch your step this time around, ok?"
+"Make sure to watch your step this time around, alright?"

 "I-I will be careful.
 I p-promise."

 "Good.
-I guess this is goodbye then," he said gathering his stuff and returning to his bike.
+I guess this is goodbye then," he said, gathering his things and returning to his bike.

 "Ano… w-w-what's your name?"
-She asked timidly but he heard her nonetheless.
+She asked in a barely audible whisper.

 "Oh, right.
 I haven't introduced myself yet, have I?
 I'm Emiya Shirou.
 Pleased to met you," he smiled.
-Shinobu couldn't help herself and blushed at his expression.
-He had a nice smile.
+Shinobu couldn't help herself and blushed.
+He had a very nice smile.

 "I-I-I… I'm M-M-Maehara Shinobu.
 P-P-Pleased to make your acquaintance."

 With the introductions done, they walked together out of the park in silence.